sonyxperiadev/lumber-mill/docs/lambda_source.rst

 Cloudtrail events are received from Cloudwatch logs and the raw json is stored in the 'message' field.
 What we need to do is to extract this and convert it to JsonEvent.
-This will be a separate EventProcessor in next release of Lumber-Mill in the same way as with AWS Vpc Flow Logs.
+This will be a separate EventProcessor in next release of Lumber-Mill in the same way as with VPC Flow Logs.

 .. code-block:: groovy